EXSyst/recent-projects/README.md

 ## License
 This package is licensed under the Apache License, Version 2.0 :

-Copyright 2014 Nicolas "Exter-N" L.
+Copyright 2014-2015 Nicolas "Exter-N" L., Guilhem "Ener-Getick" N. and contributors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at